Thursday, October 31, 2024

 Imagination reigns supreme and all that can be imagined is as real as all that exists.
 There is no place for the supernatural in this world since one may arbitrarily choose to regard everything either as miraculous or as commonplace.

 As David-Neel describes it, “None in Tibet deny that such events may take place, but no one regards them as miracles.
 Indeed, Tibetans do not recognize any supernatural agent.
-The so-called wonders, they think, are as natural as common daily events and depend on the clever handling of little known laws and forces.”
+The so-called wonders, they think, are as natural and as common daily events and depend on the clever handling of little known laws and forces.”

 Since phenomenal existence is believed to be created by the mind, then phenomenal reality can also be controlled, the relationship between its elements varied, and new phenomena created, by special types of mental effort involving concentrated meditation, elaborate rituals and the transforming power of mantra.